travelgateX/slack-botx/README.md

 ## Features
-Bot for [TravelgateX Slack](https://travelgatex.slack.com) written in Python.
+[TravelgateX Slack](https://travelgatex.slack.com) bot written in Python.

 The key features are: